Iceland Symphony Orchestra: Principal conductors

-Vänskä's period as conductor was marked by considerable activity on the international music scene.
-In February and March 1996, Vänskä conducted the ISO on a tour to the US, playing in Florida, Massachusetts, Delaware and New York.
+Vänskä's period as conductor was marked by considerable activity on the international music scene, including a February and March 1996 US tour.
 Vänskä was criticized by several Icelandic composers for not giving priority to Icelandic compositions on ISO's concerts.
 His reply to these criticisms was summarized in a 1996 interview: "Icelandic music should not be on the ISO’s repertoire unless it is truly deserving.
 It is the music’s quality, not origin, which is most important."
-In 2014, Vänskä signed a contract as the ISO's main guest conductor.
-His contract was renewed in 2016 and Vänskä will serve the position until 2020.
-In 2017 Vänskä was also appointed as the Honorary Conductor of the Iceland Symphony Orchestra.
+In 2014, Vänskä signed a contract as the ISO's principal guest conductor.
+His contract was renewed in 2016 and Vänskä held the post until 2020.
+In 2017, the ISO named Vänskä its honorary conductor.